 That would be a mistake.

 Meeting your quota is difficult without multiple ways of finding deals.
-Re-engaging leads is one of those tricks that help.
+One of those tricks that help is to reengage old leads.
 So, grab a cup of coffee (or any beverage really) along with those contacts you never thought you’d look at again.